Link1-ST/Tasklist-and-Taskkill/README.md

 3. Enter the option choice (0, 1, 2, or 3)

 NOTE:
 1. These tools only work locally.
-They prompt users for input (i.e. 0, 1, 2, and 3)
+They prompt users for input (i.e. 0, 1, 2, and 3).
+2. To run the tools though the commandlime:
+   a. tasklist-v1.0.exe
+   b. taskkill-v1.0.exe
-3. Some process information may not be found and returns Unknown.
+4. Some process information may not be found and returns Unknown.
-4. Some process information may be found if running with admin priviledges.
+5. Some process information may be found if running with admin priviledges.
-5. Some process names may not be found and cannot be killed by it image name.
+6. Some process names may not be found and cannot be killed by it image name.
 ```
 Tasklist options:
 ```